trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 The development workflow for a project with multiple VC repos is very similar to a project with just a single VC repo if the project provides a standard `<projectDir>/cmake/ExtraRepositoriesList.cmake`_ file.
-The major difference is in making changes, creating commits, etc.  The `egdist`_ tool makes these steps easier and has been shown to work fairly well for up to 20 extra VC repos (as used in the CASL VERA project).
+The major difference is in making changes, creating commits, etc.  The `gitdist`_ tool makes these steps easier and has been shown to work fairly well for up to 20 extra VC repos (as used in the CASL VERA project).
 The `checkin-test.py`_ script automatically handles all of the details of pulling, diffing, pushing etc. to all the VC repos.

 ..
-ToDo: Discuss usage of 'egdist' and the rep clone script.
+ToDo: Discuss usage of 'gitdist' and the rep clone script.

 Howtos